Political Relations

 Historic Relationship

-Bangladesh and Bhutan share historically warm and friendly ties.
+Bangladesh and Bhutan have been enjoying special relationship based on historic connections, common aspirations for mutual development for the people of Bangladesh and Bhutan.
 The historic relationship started on 6 December 1971 when Bhutan, as the first country, recognized Bangladesh as a sovereign independent country.
 The strong foundations of excellent bilateral relations between the two countries were laid by the Father of the Nation Bangabandhu Sheikh Mujibur Rahman and His Majesty Jigme Dorji Wangchuck.
 Since then Bangladesh and Bhutan share historically warm and friendly ties.

-Recent Impetus in Bilateral Relations
+Highlights of the Recent Development in Bangladesh-Bhutan Bilateral Relations

 Hon’ble Prime Minister of the Kingdom of Bhutan H.E.
 Dr. Lotay Tshering paid a State Visit to Bangladesh from 23-25 March 2021 as the Special Representative of His Majesty Jigme Khesar Namgyal Wangchuck, King of Bhutan, to celebrate the Birth Centenary of the Father of the Nation of Bangladesh, Bangabandhu Sheikh Mujibur Rahman, and the Golden Jubilee of Bangladesh’s independence.
 He was accompanied by senior officials of the Royal Government of Bhutan and a cultural delegation.
 The visit of H.E.
 Dr. Lotay Tshering to Bangladesh at a time of the global pandemic is an exceptional gesture of friendship and goodwill that so happily exist between the two countries.
+H.E.
+Dr. Lotay Tshering delivered the Bangabandhu Memorial Lecture at the National Parade Ground as a Special Guest at the programme organized to celebrate the Birth Centenary of Bangabandhu.
+The official discussions between Bangladesh and Bhutan were held at the Prime Minister’s Office on 24 March 2021.
+The two Prime Ministers recognized with deep satisfaction the manner in which the historic ties between Bhutan and Bangladesh have evolved over the years into a mutually beneficial relationship.
+They stated that the kinship, which is based on goodwill, friendship and understanding, is an example of good neighborliness, mutual respect, and cooperation.
+Taking note of the challenges imposed by the ongoing pandemic, the two Prime Ministers congratulated each other for successful, effective, and timely initiatives taken by the respective governments.
+H.E.
+Dr. Lotay Tshering expressed gratitude to the Prime Minister and the Government of Bangladesh for the support rendered to Bhutan during the pandemic, including the provision of medical supplies.
+The two Prime Ministers expressed happiness that both Bhutan and Bangladesh are well on track to graduate from the club of Least Developed Countries (LDCs) in 2023 and 2024 respectively despite the challenges posed by the Covid-19 pandemic.
+Both sides expressed satisfaction at the recent signing of the Preferential Trade Agreement (PTA).

 1. Hon’ble Prime Minister of the Kingdom of Bhutan H.E.
 Dr. Lotay Tshering paid a State Visit to Bangladesh from 23-25 March 2021 as the Special Representative of His Majesty Jigme Khesar Namgyal Wangchuck, King of Bhutan, to celebrate the Birth Centenary of the Father of the Nation of Bangladesh, Bangabandhu Sheikh Mujibur Rahman, and the Golden Jubilee of Bangladesh’s independence.
 He was accompanied by senior officials of the Royal Government of Bhutan and a cultural delegation.